County Leaders Visit Washington to Share Local Perspective on Budget Reconciliation

 “As essential intergovernmental partners, the voices of county leaders must be heard as members of Congress navigate the budget reconciliation process,” said NACo Executive Director Matthew Chase.
 “When it comes to Medicaid and SNAP, all counties have a significant stake in the outcome of this process, and we need to communicate our concerns here in Washington.”

 Proposed administrative and funding changes to the SNAP program would reduce federal assistance for both administrative and benefit costs while also expanding work requirements, a change that furthers the administrative burden on states and counties.
 In House bill H.R.
 1, the tolerance threshold for payment errors would also be reduced to zero, creating an even greater administrative burden.
 While SNAP cost shifts impact all counties, the impact is especially significant for counties in the 10 states where counties administer SNAP benefits (including fly-in participants from Minnesota, New York, North Carolina and Wisconsin).
-In these states, county administrative costs are projected to jump by more than 30% per year even as the federal benefits share declines.
+In these states, county administrative costs will increase by well over 30% per year even as the federal benefits share declines.

 Proposed Medicaid reforms could similarly increase the financial and administrative burden on counties, threatening a longstanding federal-state-local partnership to provide healthcare for residents.
 Among other impacts, proposed reforms would increase the number of uninsured residents by 10.9 million by 2034, significantly raising uncompensated care costs for counties, many of which operate as providers of last resort through public hospitals and emergency services.
 Much like SNAP, navigating proposed work requirements for Medicaid recipients further increases the administrative cost for counties.